Consensys/Beyond-Blockchain-Relay/DeFi/Chari/submission.md

 ## Project Name

-Chari: Donation Matching on Ethereum
+Chari: a match made in crypto

 ## Project Summary